0xAndrewBlack/node-mnb/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This project is not affiliated nor in contact of MNB.
+This project is not affiliated with nor in contact with MNB.
 The package is a basic SOAP API "proxy" to communicate easily with the MNB's API without the hassle of writing a pile of classes and types and what not.

 Types are right out of the box for easy working in TypeScript.

 ### Prerequisites

-Install the latest (atleast v12) of node, and install the package shown below.
+Install the latest (at least v12) node, and install the package shown below.

 * npm v12.x